Offline Reinforcement Learning via Linear-Programming with Error-Bound Induced Constraints: Optimal Rate with Completeness-type Assumption

 \end{Theorem}

-Note that Theorem \ref{main1} gives an optimal sample complexity of $O(1/\sqrt{n})$ in terms of sample size $n$, with general function approximation.
+Note that Theorem \ref{main1} gives an optimal sample complexity of $O(1/\sqrt{n})$ in terms of the sample size $n$, with general function approximation.
 Compared to the recent work \cite{zhan2022offline} that also uses the LP framework for offline RL, we exchange the realizability assumption on $v^*$ therein for some completeness-type assumption, while improving the sample complexity from $O(1/n^{1/6})$ to $O(1/\sqrt{n})$.
 Compared to other offline RL algorithms with general function approximation that have the optimal $O(1/\sqrt{n})$ rate, e.g., \cite{xie2021bellman,uehara2021pessimistic,chen2022offline}, which are computationally intractable, our algorithm is tractable if the function classes are convex, inheriting the computational advantage of the LP framework for offline RL \citep{zhan2022offline,rashidinejad2022optimal}.

-Finally, compared with the independent work \cite{rashidinejad2022optimal}, we both require the realizability of $W$ for $w^*$ and some completeness-type assumptions (we need one such assumption while they need two, which may not be comparable as the function classes used are different).
-Moreover, we do not need the realizability of $v^*$ and have better $(1-\gamma)^{-1}$ dependence ($(1-\gamma)^{-1}$ v.s. $(1-\gamma)^{-3}$), with relatively simpler algorithm and analysis.
-We note that the key to obtain $O(1/\sqrt{n})$ rate in \cite{rashidinejad2022optimal} is also to enforce the constraint of $w_\Dc$, where they use the technique of augmented Lagrangian, while we introduce a constrained program directly.
+Finally, compared with the independent work \cite{rashidinejad2022optimal}, both of the works require the realizability of $W$ for $w^*$ and some completeness-type assumptions (we need one such assumption while they need two, which may not be comparable as the function classes used are different).
+Moreover, we do not need the realizability of $v^*$ and have better $(1-\gamma)^{-1}$ dependence (i.e., $(1-\gamma)^{-1}$ v.s. $(1-\gamma)^{-3}$), with a simpler algorithm and analysis.
+We note that the key to obtain $O(1/\sqrt{n})$ rate in \cite{rashidinejad2022optimal} is also to enforce the constraint of $w_\Dc$, where they use the technique of augmented Lagrangian, while we introduce a \emph{constrained} LP directly.

-\begin{Remark} Note that when $W,B$ are continuous sets, Theorem \ref{main1} can still be true if we replace the cardinality by the covering number or the number of extreme points.
-Then, if $W$ and $B$ are convex, our algorithm is computationally tractable since it is just solving a {\it convex} program. \end{Remark}
+\begin{Remark} Note that when $W,B$ are continuous sets, Theorem \ref{main1} can still be true if we replace the cardinality by the covering number or the number of extreme points (see \S\ref{sec:sparse_case} for a concrete example).
+Then, if $W$ and $B$ are convex, our algorithm is computationally tractable since it is solving a {\it convex} program. \end{Remark}